shivannis/xandr-docs-public/xandr-docs/invest/buying-ott-video-inventory.md

 ## Next steps

 Documentation will be updated as the video product offering evolves.
-If you have further questions, please reach out to your Microsoft Advertising account manager.
+If you have further questions, reach out to your Microsoft Advertising account manager.